eduardsaryan/dockerized-jira8-mysql/README.md

 | db_restore.sh  | Small script to restore dockerized database                                                        |
 | jira_backup.sh | Small script to copy Jira exported XML files and remove files older then 3 days                    |

 ### Rename
-All names can be, and, in most cases, should be changed.
+All names can be, moreover, in most cases, should be changed.

 -----

 ### Deployment
-Clone repo to your server (I would suggest use /opt directory)
+Clone repo to your server.
+I suggest using ```/opt``` directory
 ```less
 sudo git clone https://github.com/eduardevops/dockerized-jira8-mysql.git
 ```